Mesabi Trust (MSB) Bundle

 Founding team members

-Mesabi Trust wasn't founded by individuals in the traditional startup sense.
+Mesabi Trust was not founded by a traditional team of entrepreneurs.
 It was created under a Trust Agreement as part of the liquidation process of the Mesabi Iron Company.
-Governance is vested in a Trustee; Deutsche Bank Trust Company Americas has served as the Trustee for many years.
+Governance is vested in a Trustee; Deutsche Bank Trust Company Americas has served in this capacity for many years.

 Initial capital/funding

-The Trust was endowed with the assets of the Mesabi Iron Company, primarily consisting of two main interests: the Lessor's unassigned interest in the Peters Lease and the entire Lessor's interest in the Mesabi Lease.
-These leases grant rights for iron ore mining, forming the basis for the Trust's royalty income.
+The Trust was endowed with the mineral interests of the former Mesabi Iron Company.
+This consisted primarily of two main assets: the Lessor's unassigned interest in the Peters Lease and the entire Lessor's interest in the Mesabi Lease, which grant rights for iron ore mining.

 Mesabi Trust (MSB) Ownership Structure